 Chicago Motor Scooter Accident Lawyers

 For many urban commuters, a moped or motor scooter can be an economical way to zip around town.
-These gas efficient vehicles can get up to 100 MPG, making them economically a great choice for your wallet as well as easier to find a parking spot for in congested areas.
-However, just like their faster siblings the motorcycles, these vehicles leave their riders vulnerable to injury during an accident and have their own specific dangers as well.
+These gas efficient vehicles can travel up to 100 MPG, making them economically an excellent choice for your wallet as well as easier to find a parking spot for in congested areas.
+However, just like their faster siblings the motorcycles, these vehicles leave their riders vulnerable to injury during an accident and have their specific dangers as well.

 Illinois Motor Scooter/ Moped Laws